Daniel-Shunom/Distributed_NeuralNet_C-/README.md

 ## 🌟 Overview/Abstract

-Welcome to the Distributed Neural Network Architecture project!

 Large language models and machine learning algorithms are typically large computing processes that occur often in local multithreaded environments.
 This localization of computing is notoriously resource-intensive for the given system and puts a lot of load on the processors and computers involved.
 For large companies, these issues